Poeto0456/QREFM-Singular-Stochastic-PDE-Learning-Competition/README.md

 - **L2 trajectory loss**
 - **Log-spectral loss** (Fourier-domain consistency)
 - **Differentiable ACF loss** (temporal autocorrelation preservation)

-### Note on Loss Functions:
+**Note on Loss Functions:**
-The file utilities_NSPDE.py implements the standard loss used for our final Submission ID 1133, with pretrained weight included Spectral loss.
-We strictly include utilities_NSPDE_specacf.py as an advanced implementation (L2 + Spectral + ACF) referenced in our Technical Report.
+The file `utilities_NSPDE.py` implements the standard loss used for our final Submission ID 1133, with pretrained weight included Spectral loss.
+We strictly include `utilities_NSPDE_specacf.py` as an advanced implementation (L2 + Spectral + ACF) referenced in our Technical Report.
----

-## Contact

-For questions or collaboration:

-**leduyanh1407@gmail.com**